EzeOnoky/Project-Base-Learning-11/README.md

 ## STEP 1      **INSTALL AND CONFIGURE ANSIBLE ON OUR ACTIVE JENKIN SERVER**

+Note, prior to above step 1, your servers running on RHEL8, 4 of them - (the 2 web server, DB, NFS), your Ubuntu 20.04 LB & Ubuntu 20.04 Jenkins would have been configured - refer to project 7, 8, 9 respectively for some guidance on this setup.

 Already Jenkins is running on our Ubuntu 20.04 server, now we will be Installing Ansible on Jenkins Server, and then on the EC2 instance, we rename it to Jenkins-Ansible.
-We will also use this server to run our playbooks.
+We will also use this server to run our Ansible Playbooks.

 #### 11_3 pix of your running instances